TimmyTheFinger/Math-HW-Score-Checker/README.md

 # Math-HW-Score-Checker
 First test repository.
-Just wanted to see how all of this works so I know how to do this i nthe future.
+Just wanted to see how all of this works so I know how to do this in the future.

 I made this program since my calc teacher inputs the HW score and the end ofthe semester and the website we use (cengage) wouldn't give me a current grade.